£23 per track - for 1 to 3 tracks

 What I require

 Most clients send me a final mix stereo WAV or Aiff file for each song, 16 or 24 bit/ 44.1KHz or 48KHz sample rate is fine.
 I will also happily accept higher sample rates up to 192KHz, and 32 bit files.
-It is best to bounce (export) the final mix at the same bit depth and sample rate as the recording or mix session, so there is no unnecessary conversion prior to mastering.
+It is best to export the final mixdown at the same bit depth and sample rate as the project was recorded and produced at, so there is no unnecessary conversion prior to mastering.
+Upsampling from 44.1KHz to a higher sample rate will not improve sound quality.
 Please do not send data compressed audio formats such as mp3, AAC, M4A etc. I will only master from these if there is no other option available.

 Please leave some headroom on your final mix, around -3 to -6 dBfs is a good place for your master levels.
 As long as the mix is not hitting the red and causing distortion (clipping) then it should be fine.
 Please bypass any heavy dynamic compression or brick wall limiting on the master channel (master inserts).
 A mix with a healthy amount of headroom and dynamic range will translate to a better sounding master.

 What you get

-If you require a CD master you will receive a link to a folder containing a DDPi fileset which can be given to a CD manufacturer for duplication.
-A physical disk pack can be posted if preferred, charged at £2.50 P+P. which will include the CD master (Red Book, CD-A), a reference CD listening copy, and a data disk containing the WAV master files.
+CD album master: You will receive a link to a folder containing a DDPi fileset which can be given to a CD manufacturer for duplication.
+A physical disk pack can be posted if preferred, which will include the CD master (Red Book, CD-A), a reference CD listening copy, and a data disk containing the WAV master files.

 Cassette release: The procedure is similar to vinyl.
 I will submit a high res 24 bit master WAV file for the cassette duplication, and a separate 16 bit digital master.
 Again there are some limitations and technical constraints to consider with cassette reproduction.
 Often I will record a test cassette master here using my calibrated Sony deck.